advocations/skype/Skype/Trusted-Application-API/docs/ChatCallflowDetail.md

     **c.
 Callback indicating that the outgoing message was sent  successfully**
     ```
     Post https://litware.com/callback
-    {"rel": "ms:rtc:saas:message", "href": "/platformservice/tgt-c39794177c465e6c922bd0737e01fd03/v1/applications/1627259584
+    {"rel": "service:message", "href": "/platformservice/tgt-c39794177c465e6c922bd0737e01fd03/v1/applications/1627259584
     /communication/conversations/64fe0722-8c54-4847-a851-ff0668ceaed5/messaging/messages/2?endpointId=sip:helpdesk@contoso.com"},
     "status": "Success",...."type": "completed"
     ```

-16. The Service Application then proceeds to add one or more participants to the meeting, using POST on the link of the resource : **[ms:rtc:saas:addParticipant](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_addParticipant.html)**, got in step 9.
+16. The Service Application then proceeds to add one or more participants to the meeting, using POST on the link of the resource : **[service:addParticipant](https://ucwa.skype.com/trustedapplicationapi/Resources/service_addParticipant.html)**, got in step 9.
 These participants are the customer service representatives that will answer the chat support request, and are SFB online users.

     ```
     Post /platformservice/...communication/participantInvitations?endpointId=sip:helpdesk@contoso.com&conversationId=2499e2a9-6090-4055-b256-2480a5012989